Enhancing Descriptive Captions with Visual Attributes for Multimodal Perception: Introduction

 Specifically, we leverage existing visual specialists to obtain instance-level and relational attributes within images.
 Instance-level attributes focus on object low-level and fine-grained attributes (e.g., depth, emotion and fine-grained categories).
 Relational-level attributes capture interactions and relationships between objects (e.g., relative location and HoI).
 Next, we use prompts to guide LLMs in combining object attributes into region captions.
 Finally, prompts are used again to integrate these region captions with relational-level attributes, producing a comprehensive and detailed image caption.
-Since DCE utilizes multiple off-the-shelf visual specialists, the resulting captions capture a wide array of detailed attributes and nuanced relationships, leading to richer and more precise image descriptions.
-As shown in Figure~\ref{fig:drawbacksofcurrentcaptions}(b), captions annotated by DCE contain the most comprehensive information among all methods.
-Figure~\ref{fig:captionquality} quantitatively demonstrates that the captions generated by DCE provide greatest benefit to LMMs.
+Since EDC utilizes multiple off-the-shelf visual specialists, the resulting captions capture a wide array of detailed attributes and nuanced relationships, leading to richer and more precise image descriptions.
+As shown in Figure~\ref{fig:drawbacksofcurrentcaptions}(b), captions annotated by EDC contain the most comprehensive information among all methods.
+Figure~\ref{fig:captionquality} quantitatively demonstrates that the captions generated by EDC provide greatest benefit to LMMs.

-We applied our DCE to annotate a large-scale dataset of 1.1 million images, consisting of 1 million diverse images (DCE-1M) and 118K real-world scene images (DCE-118K).
+We applied our EDC to annotate a large-scale dataset of 1.1 million images, consisting of 1 million diverse images (EDC-1M) and 118K real-world scene images (EDC-118K).
 Experiments were conducted using both LLaVA-v1.5 and LLaVA-NeXT models.
-The results show that the highly detailed captions generated by DCE significantly enhance the perceptual capabilities of large multimodal models (LMMs), improving visual-language alignment.
+The results show that the highly detailed captions generated by EDC significantly enhance the perceptual capabilities of large multimodal models (LMMs), improving visual-language alignment.
 The outstanding performance of both LLaVA-v1.5 and LLaVA-NeXT across 14 benchmarks further underscores the effectiveness of our approach, confirming that the generated image captions are of exceptional detail and quality.